OffchainLabs/arbitrum-docs/arbitrum-docs/launch-orbit-chain/how-tos/manage-fee-collectors.md

 cast call --rpc-url $PARENT_CHAIN_RPC $SEQUENCER_INBOX_ADDRESS "isBatchPoster(address) (bool)" $BATCH_POSTER_ADDRESS
 ```

-Once we have the current batch poster, we can obtain the fee collector address configured for that batch poster by calling the method `getFeeCollector(address)` of the [ArbAggregator](/build-decentralized-apps/precompiles/02-reference.md#arbaggregator) precompile and passing the address of the batch poster.
+Once you have the current batch poster, you can obtain the fee collector address configured for that batch poster by calling the method `getFeeCollector(address)` of the [ArbAggregator](/build-decentralized-apps/precompiles/02-reference.md#arbaggregator) precompile and passing the address of the batch poster.

 ```shell
 cast call --rpc-url $ORBIT_CHAIN_RPC 0x000000000000000000000000000000000000006D "getFeeCollector(address) (address)" $BATCH_POSTER_ADDRESS